Killercavin/WebApp/README.md

 # WebApp

-This is a project focusing on Learning Web Applications with Django Framework
+This is a project focusing on Learning Web Applications Development with Django Framework for Backend